Skip to content

 “Just two days before Christmas last year, I began the next phase of my professional career, as a first-time head coach, in a community I did not know, with players I did not recruit.
 It was not easy, but it was important,” Jackson said in a news release.
 “Giving my whole self to these young men and representing one of the best Historically Black colleges in the country has been a high honor and one I do not intend to take for granted.
 We have some unfinished business to take care of on the field, and I am proud to be a part of the athletic transformation taking place at the school.”

-The Eagles and Delaware State have already expressed interest in bringing another game to the Linc next season.
+The Eagles and Delaware State have expressed interest in bringing another game to the Linc next season.

 “The job of Delaware State is not to develop a good story about access and opportunity that changes and prepares young people to take their rightful place of usefulness and honor in a global community.
-That is Delaware State already,” said Tony Allen, Delaware State’s president.
+That is Delaware State already,” Tony Allen, Delaware State’s president, said.
 “Our goal is to increase the number of storytellers who believe in the power of HBCUs like ours and can make the investment in a future they can see for themselves, their community, and their country.
 Coach Jackson understands that vision and is helping us carry that message around the world.”

 » READ MORE: Boisterous DeSean Jackson gets the best of stoic Michael Vick during ‘surreal’ HBCU showdown at the Linc